Are Kona Pods the Same as Kona K-Cups?

 K-Cups are grinds (and recently hot chocolate and cappuccino) that is sealed in some kind of cartridge, generally a plastic cup.
 The cartridge has a plastic ring covered with a foil top.
 The inside of the capsule is lined with a filter material and keeps the coffee contained while brewing.
 When you place a 100% kona coffee k-cups into a compatible brewer, there are two needles that puncture the lid and the bottom of the cup.
 Water flows into the top, extracts the coffee, and out the bottom (the bottom needle punctures the plastic cup, but not the filter paper… usually).

-The history of the single-serve coffee container goes back well before Keurig K-Cup packs were invented.
+The history of the single-serve kona coffee, coffee container goes back well before Keurig K-Cup packs were invented.
 In fact, coffee pods (as we know them today) were actually the first, and others before that.

-While pods were (and are) a great product, it’s success was limited from the beginning.
+While pods were (and are) a great independent media music promotion product, it’s success was limited from the beginning.
 It was hard to find the pods themselves, there weren’t many good pod brewers available, and there was no industry standard size or specification for the pod itself.
 The brewers were the most successful both in Europe and the US.
 These machines, too, faced the uphill struggle of getting their products into consumers’ hands.
 The choices were very limited and many of the ones that were available were not very good.
 While the first was generally regarded as a good brewer, it had two drawbacks.
 One, the pod holder was a tight fit that almost made it brew under pressure like an espresso machine.
 Two, the finished coffee had a lot of foam… something that didn’t always appeal to American consumers.
 The pods were narrowed in diameter (55mm or less), were on the thick side, and were almost hard/tightly packed.